ATI-Wuhan/WhatieSDK_iOS/README.md

 ```
 What's new:
 All APIs for electrical outlets.
-SDKs for bulbs will be provided about June 12, 2018.
+SDKs/DEMO APPs/SDK usage manuals for bulbs will be provided about June 15, 2018.
 ```
 ## 1.Features Overview